Royal Bank of Canada Stock Report

 WARREN BUFFETT’s CRITERIA: Buffett indicates that all investments must pass four key tests: the business is simple to understand and predict (marginal pass because the various sectors and geographies make RBC more complex and particularly because it is very hard to judge the risk of this highly leveraged business), has favorable long-term economics due to cost advantages or superior brand power (pass due to scale and established history of high ROE achievement), apparently able and trustworthy management (pass), a sensible price – below its intrinsic value (marginal pass), Other criteria that have been attributed to Buffett include: a low debt ratio (arguably a fail given the massive leverage although that is not unusual in banking), good recent profit history (pass) little chance of permanent loss of the investors capital (pass – although with high leverage there is some risk) a low level of maintenance type capital spending required to maintain existing operations excluding growth (pass).

-MOST RECENT EARNINGS AND SALES TREND: The recent earnings growth is somewhat distorted by volatile swings in the allowance for credit losses which are NOT adjusted for in adjusted earnings.
+MOST RECENT EARNINGS AND SALES TREND: The earnings growth is sometimes distorted by volatile swings in the allowance for credit losses which are NOT adjusted for in adjusted earnings.
 Banks strangely deduct interest expense in arriving at Revenue.
-Revenue per share growth in the past four quarters beginning with the most recent (Q2, 2024) was 12%, minus 1%, 0% and 7%.
-Adjusted earnings per share (affected by volatile estimates for credit losses) were up 9%, down 6.5%, down 5% and up 11%.
+Revenue per share growth in the past four quarters beginning with the most recent (Q1, 2026) was 8%, 15%, 17% and 11%.
+Adjusted earnings per share (sometimes affected by volatile estimates for credit losses) were 13%, 26%, 18% and 7%.
+In 2025, overall revenues per share were 16%! and adjusted earnings per share growth was 19%.
+In 2024, overall revenues per share were up 10 and adjusted earnings per share were up 8%.
 In 2023, overall revenues per share were up 5% but adjusted earnings per share were unchanged.
 In 2022, overall revenues per share were flat while adjusted earnings per share were up just 1%.
-Overall, the recent earnings trend is very flat and it’s not year clear in the growth in the latest quarter will be sustained.
-Historic figures: In 2021 overall the earnings per share were up by a huge 42% but a large part of that was loan loss reversals and revenues per share were up 5.5%..
+Overall, the recent earnings trend is very strong in the latest year in particular.
+In 2021 overall the earnings per share were up by a huge 42% but a large part of that was loan loss reversals and revenues per share were up 5.5%..
 In 2020 overall, the earnings per share growth was a decline of 11% (mostly due to estimated pandemic loan losses) and revenue per share declined 2% partly due to lower interest margins.
 In 2019 overall, the earnings per share growth was 5% and revenue per share growth was 9%.
 In 2018 overall, the earnings per share growth was 13% (possibly boosted by the Trump tax cuts) and revenue per share growth was 6%.
 In 2017 overall, the earnings per share growth was 12% and revenue per share growth was 6%.

-VALUE RATIOS: Analysed at Canadian $146.35 (U.S. $106.39).
-The price to book value ratio at 1.85 is reasonably attractive considering the 14.6% ROE.
-The trailing P/E ratio is moderately attractive at 13.0.
-The dividend yield is reasonably attractive at 3.9% and amounts to a payout of 51% of earnings.
-The Return on equity is quite high at 14.6% BUT this is a decline from historic levels around 17%.
-Earnings per share have grown at a compounded average of 6.0% in the past five fiscal years and revenue per share has grown at a compounded average of 4.7% per year.
-This is good revenue growth considering that about half of earnings are paid out as dividends.
-We calculate the intrinsic value to be $124 per share if earnings can be expected to grow at 4% per year and the P/E declines to 10 and (more optimistically) $178 if earnings per share grow at 6% per year for five years and the P/E rises slightly to 14.
+VALUE RATIOS: Analysed at Canadian $228 (U.S. $167).
+The price to book value ratio at 2.50 unattractively high because it is at the higher end of its historic range.
+Although it could be considered reasonable given the high 16.7% ROE.
+The trailing P/E ratio is not unreasonably high but is higher than normal for a bank.
+The dividend yield is reasonably attractive at 2.9% although it is at the lower end of its historic range and amounts to a payout of 44% of earnings.
+The Return on equity is quite high at 16.7% which is similar to its long-term average.
+Earnings per share have grown at a compounded average of 13.1% in the past five fiscal years but that is from the low 2020 figure and the ten year growth is 8.1% and revenue per share has grown at a compounded average of 7.4% in the five years and 6.9% in the ten year period.
+This is good revenue growth considering that about half of earnings are normally paid out as dividends.
+We calculate the intrinsic value to be $185 per share if earnings can be expected to grow at 4% per year and the P/E declines to 12 and (more optimistically) $252 if earnings per share grow at 8% per year for five years and the P/E falls modestly to 14.
 These intrinsic value calculations use a required return of 7.0%.
-These value ratios support a rating of Buy to (higher) Buy.
+These value ratios support a rating of Weak Buy to Buy.

 SUPPORTING RESEARCH AND ANALYSIS